It is really interesting to observe human behavior during a crisis like currently roaming the coronavirus outbreak, from a subjective point of view.

 In a time of crisis, even the most emancipated woman will want to seek the protection of the opposite gender.
 It proved times and times again during the wars.
 And history repeats itself.

 Being alone and not in a group means a lower chance of survival.
 Only delusional individuals will ignore their instincts.

 From Generation Z To Baby Boomers 2.0

 As for families and couples, after two weeks together, after all those years in a relationship, it is hard to find a common passion and if survival is not one of them, the relationship will be over the moment the outbreak ends.

 There are only so many activities, you can do at home with your spouse for two weeks straight.
 Unlike a vacation, there are no new experiences, that can distract your boredom.

 Sex got old already and get older after a week.
 Games are not couples-friendly.
 Hobbies are very individual and are mostly enjoyable alone.
 Only Netflix can last a few months.

 To not get crazy the only long-term project suitable for couples is having a baby.
-It makes totally sense from both natural and behavioral perspectives.
+It makes total sense from both natural and behavioral perspectives.

-In the time of crisis, it is not hard for an Average Joe to act like an alpha male, who can provide for his family, gets the food and protect the partner from modern world dangers.
+In a time of crisis, it is not hard for an Average Joe to act like an alpha male, who can provide for his family, gets the food, and protect the partner from modern world dangers.